-Japan is an amazing country to visit because of its fascinating culture, delicious food and kind locals.
-One of the less-expected perks during my trip was discovering Japanese toilets in Japan are the best toilets in the world!
-A lot of Japan is known by foreigners for being a perfect mashup of historic influences and futuristic aspirations.
-Nothing will make you feel like you’ve walked through a time portal like stepping into a Japanese bathroom.
+Japan is an amazing country to visit because of its fascinating culture, delicious food, and kind locals.
+One of the unexpected perks during my trip was discovering that Japanese toilets are the best in the world!
+Much of Japan is known by foreigners for being a perfect mashup of historic influences and futuristic aspirations.
+Nothing will make you feel like you’ve walked through a time portal quite like stepping into a Japanese bathroom.

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!